Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 June with Cloudflare Plus

-In partnership with Cloudflare, Liquid Web offers an exclusive plan where Cloudflare Pro ($20/ month) is available for just $10/month.
-Hoping for better results, I started using Cloudflare Pro in June with Full Page Caching.
+In partnership with Cloudflare, Liquid Web offers an exclusive plan where Cloudflare Pro ($20/ month) is available for $10/month.
+Hoping for better results, I started using Cloudflare Pro in June 2020 with Full Page Caching.

 However, I was wrong.
-There are only little improvements, like a 10-point increase in PageSpeed Score, as the image optimization features are good.
+There are only a few improvements, like a 10-point increase in PageSpeed Score, as the image optimization features are good.
 However, the routing issues are the same, and my site was delivered from Lahore (Pakistan) and Singapore POP instead of their seven Indian POPs.
 The case was the same when I checked the site from Australia and Europe; the traffic was routed through long paths.

 July with Argo Routing